corneliusroemer/zodios/website/docs/client/plugins.md

 # Client API plugins

-Zodios client has a powerfull plugin system.
+Zodios client has a powerful plugin system.
 You can attach a plugin to all your API calls or to a specific API call.
 ## Fetch plugin

 Axios is using XHR on the browser.
 This might be a showstopper for your application, because XHR lacks some options of `fetch` you might rely on.